aleph2c/spaced/doc/how_it_works.rst

 SpaceRepetitionReference
 ------------------------
+The :meth:`SpaceRepetitionReference <repetition.SpaceRepetitionReference>` is

-The ``SpaceRepetitionReference`` is used to construct the system goals.
+used to construct the system goals.
 It sets up the initial forgetting curves and the reference plasticity curve.
 This is done using an exponential decay to create a set of less and less aggressive exponential decay curves.
 The nature of these curves can be tuned using the ``fdecay0`` and ``fdecaytau`` input parameters.

 The stickleback looking part of the reference graph, which can be seen below, is made by restarting an exponential decay at the intersection of the forgetting